 Inexplicably, I halted and turned toward him.

 He reached into the inner pocket of his jacket and fished out a business card.
-“I’d like to ask for your number, but that might take time…which I’m guessing you don’t have right now.”
+“I’d like to ask for your number, but convincing you might take time…which I’m guessing you don’t have right now.”

-Glancing from the card then back up to him, I responded.
+Glancing from the card then back into his eyes, I responded.
 “I’m not going to call you.”

-He stood still, arm extended toward me, the card loosely clipped between his fingers.
+He stood still, arm extended toward me, the card loosely clipped between two fingers.
 “Then maybe you can refer my work to a friend.”

 Gradually my sentiments betrayed me, producing a smile followed by a burst of laughter.
 “I’m really not going to call you!…Furthermore I don’t know your work and have no basis for referring a friend!”.